 Male plants, which are generally taller, stand out with their green against a background of burnt female plants,” explains Crea researcher Gianni Tacconi.

 In some cases, orchards covered by anti-hail nets show less damage, just like those under anti-insect nets or anti-rain plastic films.
 But the situation differs from area to area.

 “It’s too early to make an assessment, as many buds with burnt leaves are still green.
-They will drop though and, if analysed closely, it’s possible to see how the petals inside have a translucent green colour, typical of frost damage.”
+They will drop though and, if analyzed closely, it’s possible to see how the petals inside have a translucent green color, typical of frost damage.”

 “Flowers may not open or be deformed, or they may blossom late causing pollination problems.”

 But there’s another problem: what are producers to do?
-How much should they invest on an orchard that has been damaged and will not enable the covering of maintenance costs?
-A compromise must be reached so as not to abandon the orchard or lose money
+How much should they invest in an orchard that has been damaged and will not enable the covering of maintenance costs?
+A compromise must be reached so as not to abandon the orchard or lose money.